joelparkerhenderson/architecture-decision-record/templates/decision_record_template_by_jeff_tyree_and_art_akerman/index.md

-# ADR template by Jeff Tyree and Art Akerman
+# Decision record template by Jeff Tyree and Art Akerman

-This is the Architecture decision description template published in ["Architecture Decisions: Demystifying Architecture" by Jeff Tyree and Art Akerman, Capital One Financial](https://www.utdallas.edu/~chung/SA/zz-Impreso-architecture_decisions-tyree-05.pdf).
+This is the architecture decision description template published in ["Architecture Decisions: Demystifying Architecture" by Jeff Tyree and Art Akerman, Capital One Financial](https://www.utdallas.edu/~chung/SA/zz-Impreso-architecture_decisions-tyree-05.pdf).

 * **Issue**: Describe the architectural design issue you’re addressing, leaving no questions about why you’re addressing this issue now.
 Following a minimalist approach, address and document only the issues that need addressing at various points in the life cycle.